Large Language Models (Latest)

 download-to-cache -h # Downloads selected or default model profiles to NIM cache.
 Can be used to pre- # cache profiles prior to deployment. # options: # -h, --help show this help message and exit # --profiles [PROFILES ...], -p [PROFILES ...] # Profile hashes to download.
 If none are provided, the # optimal profile is downloaded.
 Multiple profiles can # be specified separated by spaces. # --all Set this to download all profiles to cache # --lora Set this to download default lora profile.
 This # expects --profiles and --all arguments are not # specified.

-Once you have downloaded a profile, use the create-model-store command to create a repository for a single model, as shown in the following example.
+Another option for the air gap route is to deploy the created model repository using the create-model-store command within the NIM Container to create a repository for a single model, as shown in the following example.

 Copy